David Hansen (playwright)

 David Hansen (born July 26, 1968) is an American playwright, actor, director and arts educator.
 He is the founder of Dobama's Night Kitchen and co-founder of Guerrilla Theater Company and Bad Epitaph Theater Company.

-He is a graduate of Bay Village High School, and holds a degree in Theater from Ohio University.
+He is a graduate of Bay Village High School, and holds a BFA in Theater from Ohio University and an MFA in Playwriting from Cleveland State.
 He is married to writer Toni K. Thayer.
 He is currently Education Outreach Associate for Great Lakes Theater.